 Voting for the election of directors in Proposal 1 will be cumulative if, prior to commencement of the voting, a stockholder gives us notice of his or her intention to cumulate votes.
 If any stockholder gives such a notice, then every stockholder will be entitled to such rights, in which case, you may cumulate your total votes and cast all of your votes for any one or a combination of director nominees.
 In cumulative voting, your total votes equal the number of director nominees multiplied by the number of shares of common stock that you are entitled to vote.
 In the event that a quorum is not present and the meeting is not convened, each of the Company's current directors will remain in office and continue to serve until their successors are duly elected and qualify.
-You may vote FOR all of the nominees, WITHHOLD your vote from all of the nominees, or WITHHOLD your vote from any one or more of the nominees.
-If you elect to withhold authority for any individual nominee or nominees, you may do so by making an "X" in the box marked "FOR ALL EXCEPT," and by writing the name(s) of such nominee or nominees on the applicable proxy card.
+You may vote FOR all of the nominees or WITHHOLD your vote from all of the nominees.
 In the event of cumulative voting, the eight (8) nominees for the Board who receive the most votes will be elected.
 If no stockholder provides notice of an intention to cumulate votes in the election of directors, directors will be elected by the affirmative vote of the holders of a majority of the outstanding shares of common stock entitled to vote at the Annual Meeting.
 In the event of cumulative voting, withhold votes, abstentions, and broker non-votes, if any, will have no effect on the result of the vote, although they will be considered present for the purpose of determining the presence of a quorum.
 In the event that votes are not cumulated in the election of directors, abstentions and broker non-votes, if any, will have the same effect as votes against the director nominees.

-Approval of Proposal 2 and Proposal 3 require the affirmative vote of a majority of the shares of common stock represented in person or by proxy at the Annual Meeting and entitled to vote thereon.
-Abstentions and broker non-votes, if any, will be considered present for the purpose of determining the presence of a quorum and, therefore, will have the same effect as a vote against the proposals.
+Approval of Proposal 2 requires the affirmative vote of a majority of the shares of common stock represented in person or by proxy at the Annual Meeting and entitled to vote thereon.
+Abstentions and broker non-votes, if any, will be considered present for the purpose of determining the presence of a quorum and, therefore, will have the same effect as a vote against the proposal.